Our Team

 My vision is a workplace that is genuinely inclusive at every stage of the career journey.
 Everyone must be able to realise their career ambition based on merit alone, without neurodiversity or disability hindering that.
 I remain unapologetic in my determination to fight for radical change – to make inclusivity a reality within a generation.
 My personal experiences of the challenges surrounding mental health, autism and sensory impairment, both in education and the workplace, are my driving force.

-Having spent the last 18 years of her career specialising in disability and employment, Tab is an unapologetic and passionate advocate of disability, equality and inclusion.
-Tab has been the winner of the prestigious Asian Women of Achievement Award in recognition of her work, and has led EmployAbility to win many other diversity awards.
+Having spent the last 18+ years of her career specialising in disability and employment, Tab is an unapologetic and passionate advocate of disability, equality and inclusion.
+In 2024 Tab was awarded an OBE in recognition of her work and has been the winner of the prestigious Asian Women of Achievement Award.
 In 2020, she won the Genius of the Year Award for her innovation in supporting neurodiverse students.
 EmployAbility was the 2019 People’s Choice Disability Smart Award winner.
 Tab was on the DWP’s sounding board for the government’s Disability Confident campaign, and has also appeared on and been interviewed for BBC2’s Daily Politics, Working Lunch, BBC radio, and on BBC2’s Employable Me Series.

 Prior to founding EmployAbility, Tab set up a search firm specialising in financial services and investment banking.
 She has more than twenty-five years experience in recruitment and selection.
 She previously trained as a chartered accountant, and has a degree in Economics and Accounting.